833 SE Main St #318

-No. I run every aspect of my business therefore, I am rarely available for phone calls.
+No. Consultations are scheduled after your deposit has been paid.
 The Submission Form is set up so you can share your tattoo concept when I am available to read your proposals.
 We will discuss your tattoo concept over the phone 2 weeks before your tattoo appointment.

 Is the studio open for walk-ins?

-No. My schedule is typically booked out 8 to 10 months.
-I am available by appointment only.
+No. I am available by appointment only.
 The building is locked and you must get buzzed in.
 I cannot answer the elevator call while I am tattooing.

 Do you have a wait list?

 I do not keep a waitlist.
 I only accept enough projects to book a few months at a time.
 I tried a waitlist in the past, but people were waiting years to get in.
 This system is a much more efficient system.